In Your Target's Pocket

 Point of View

-BYOA and its Implications - Security is a large concern for firms embracing Consumerization of IT.
+- BYOA and its Implications - Security is a large concern for firms embracing Consumerization of IT.
 Our research reveals that IT is concerned about risks but is falling short on policies and tools.
 Watch this video where Terry Hartman, Vice President, Security Solution & Portfolio Management, and Weston Morris, Portfolio Architect, Unisys Global Managed Services, discuss and analyse results of our findings on prevailing security measures in the industry.
+Watch the video.